Nakatane, Kagoshima: Climate

 The climate is classified as humid subtropical (Köppen climate classification Cfa) with very warm summers and mild winters.
 Precipitation is high throughout the year, but is highest in the months of May, June and September.

+Demographics

+Per Japanese census data, the population of Nakatane is as shown below:

 History

+The area of Nakatane was part of ancient Tane Province, which was abolished in 824 and incorporated into Ōsumi Province.
+Tanegashima became a part of Shimazu shōen in 1140.
+During the Edo Period, the area was part of the holdings of Satsuma Domain.
+Sugarcane was first cultivated in 1824.
 Nakatane Village was established on April 1, 1889.
 A power station was built in 1925, and the first telephone was installed in 1938.
 On November 10, 1940, Nakatane was upgraded to town status.
 Tanegashima Airport opened in Nakatane in 1958.